 Related parties to the School include the California-Pacific Annual Conference of The United Methodist Church, the Desert Southwest Annual Conference of The United Methodist Church, and officials and faculty of the School.
-Contributions to the School for the years ended June 30, 2013 and 2012, were \$40,300 and \$33,619, respectively, from the California-Pacific Annual Conference and \$43,524 and \$43,101, respectively, from the Desert Southwest Annual Conference.
+Contributions to the School for the years ended June 30, 2014 and 2013, were \$26,100 and \$40,300, respectively, from the California-Pacific Annual Conference and \$32,885 and \$43,524, respectively, from the Desert Southwest Annual Conference.

-At June 30, 2013 and 2012, the outstanding balances of loans to an officer and some faculty members of the School aggregated \$350,000.
+At June 30, 2014 and 2013, the outstanding balances of loans to an officer and some faculty members of the School aggregated \$400,000 and \$350,000, respectively.
 Such loans were made in connection with the purchases of personal residences.
 In the majority of cases, the School participates in the appreciation of the respective property in lieu of interest.
 These loans are payable in full to the School within one year of sale of the property or when the faculty's affiliation with the School is terminated.